valentin2105/ELK-Salt/README.md

 # ELK-Salt
-An Salt State for installing the Elasticsearch / Logstash / Kibana stack.
+A Salt State for installing the Elasticsearch / Logstash / Kibana stack.

 ```Work on Debian Jessie```, and maybe on other distros